dojo/docs/dojox/grid/DataGrid.rst

   .. cv:: html

     <p class="info">
-        This example shows, how to make the column "Type" editable.
+        This example shows how to make columns editable.
+Please double click any of column 2, column 3 or column 4 to change the cell value.
-        In order to select a new value, you have to double click on the current value in the second column.
     </p>